lxgr-linux/pokete/wiki.md

 - Attack points: 20

 ### Super sucker
-Sucks 2 HP from the enemy and adds it to it's own
+Sucks 2 HP from the enemy and adds it to it's own.

 - Type: [Plant](#types)
 - Minimum Level: 0